 - To mitigate the risks you might face on projects, you need a solution architect.
 It will help prevent the emergence of technological risks as, for example, the underlying technologies are not well suited to implementing a particular digital solution.

 - There are non-technical stakeholders and engineers among the stakeholders, and you need them to understand.
 The architect of the solution can fulfill the function of the bridge by such parties.
 Working with the project management team, solution architects cover the risks of product non-compliance with stakeholder requirements and ensure that the solution meets its intended purpose.

 - You have several teams working on your project, and for everything to work harmoniously for a high-quality technical result, you need a solution architect.

 What projects require a solution architect

-- Digital transformation: if your enterprise is undergoing digital transformation, all new solutions must be in line with the global digital strategy.
+- Digital transformation: if your enterprise is undergoing a digital transformation, all new solutions must align with the global digital strategy.

 - Many risks are involved: if you know that there are many constraints and uncertainties related to a project, consider engaging a solution architect to avoid failure.

 Even the most sophisticated software product is worth investing in only if it can bring real business value.
 A software architect is a person who ensures that you spend money on tech solutions wisely instead of taking the shot in the dark.
 Specifically, they are responsible for bridging the gap between a company’s business strategy and technical solutions it purchases or builds.